Comprehensive Guide to Different Types of Tires

 Trail tires are made to work well off-road and are more expensive than all-purpose tires.

-Some trail tires have no speed rating because they were designed to be used only off-road and never on the pavement.
+Some trail tires have no speed rating because they were designed for use only off-road and never on the pavement.

 Other trail tires have a speed rating and can be used on the road, but you’ll get better traction if you use them only off-road.